unlhcc/OSG-UserTraining-MWBD-2019/novice/DHTC/04-HTCondor-Submitting.md

      ID      OWNER            SUBMITTED     RUN_TIME ST PRI SIZE CMD 1873.0   rynge           6/30 15:19   0+00:00:00 I  0    0.0 short.sh

-    Total for query: 1 jobs; 0 completed, 0 removed, 1 idle, 0 running, 0 held, 0 suspended
-    Total for rynge: 1 jobs; 0 completed, 0 removed, 1 idle, 0 running, 0 held, 0 suspended
-    Total for all users: 1 jobs; 0 completed, 0 removed, 1 idle, 0 running, 0 held, 0 suspended
+    1 jobs; 0 completed, 0 removed, 1 idle, 0 running, 0 held, 0 suspended

-If you want to see all jobs running on the system, use `condor_q -allusers`.
+If you want to see jobs submitted by all users on the submit server, use `condor_q -all`.
+(There are a number of other options to condor_q, only some of which we'll cover.)

-You can also get status on a specific job cluster:
+You can also get status on a specific job `cluster`(which includes all jobs from the submission of a single submit file), even for a different user:

-    $ condor_q -nobatch 1144.0
+    $ condor_q -nobatch 1082

     -- Schedd: training.osgconnect.net : <192.170.227.119:9419?...
      ID      OWNER            SUBMITTED     RUN_TIME ST PRI SIZE CMD